 Leadership is fraught with risk.
 Far too many leaders succumb to power’s addictions—such as pride, greed, envy and gluttony.
 It takes hard, courageous and continuous soul work to become a true servant leader.
 Where to start?
 The third step in the Alcoholics Anonymous twelve-step program is to surrender yourself to a higher power-- to the God of your own understanding.
 A quite successful person I know and love who is in recovery begins each day by falling to his knees in prayer, asking for the strength to remain sober today.
 We all would be well advised to do the same.
 As long as our pride-filled ego seeks independence from God, we deny ourselves His anointing oil.
 Only in kneeling surrender may we be consecrated.

 And then Spirit God gives us oil to light our holy fire:

 “You are the light of the world.
 A town built on a hill cannot be hidden.
 Neither do people light a lamp and put it under a bowl.
 Instead, they put it on its stand, and it gives light to everyone in the house.
 In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.”-- Matthew 5:14-16

-Let us make our hearts ready, like a wick moist with holy oil, to be lit by the fire of God’s love.
-The flicker of flame completes the Spirit circle (fire, then wind, then water, then oil, then fire).
-Anointed in belief, healing and consecration; lit up by His oil-fueled fire; we are made ready by Spirit God to go out into the world and serve.
+Let us make our hearts ready, like wicks moist with holy oil, to be lit by the fire of God’s love.
+This oil-fueled flicker of flame completes the Spirit circle (fire, then wind, then water, then oil, then fire).
+Anointed in belief, healing and consecration; lit up by fire; we are made ready by Spirit God to go out into the world and serve.

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”-- Galatians 5:22-23